Special guest: Dana Laake

-Special guest: Dr. Decker Weiss
+Special guest: Dr. Gabriel Cousens

 Special guest: Dr. Anthony Thomas

 Anthony Thomas, PhD, earned his bachelor’s degree in nutrition, dietetics and food science from California State University Northridge, his doctorate in nutritional biology from the University of California at Davis, and conducted postdoctoral research at the University of California at Los Angeles Larry Hillblom Islet Research Center.
 His primary research interests have focused on the influence of dietary and lifestyle factors on chronic cardiovascular/metabolic diseases including obesity, insulin resistance syndrome, and type 2 diabetes.
-He has authored/co-authored multiple peer reviewed scientific manuscripts and is currently is a consultant for Jarrow.
+He has authored/co-authored multiple peer reviewed scientific manuscripts and is currently a consultant for Jarrow.